 Computer Science: Software Development Life Cycle; important programming aspects; and how to storyboard, design and code their own computer game

-Career Awareness Presentations: Local industry leaders, business professionals, scientists, professors, and more give daily 45-minute presentations to the students to encourage them to pursue careers in STEM (science, technology, engineering and mathematics) fields by providing information about the actual occupation, the career path, necessary schooling, etc.
+Career Awareness Presentations: Local industry leaders, business professionals, scientists, professors, and more give weekly 50-minute presentations to the students to encourage them to pursue careers in STEM (science, technology, engineering and mathematics) fields by providing information about the actual occupation, the career path, necessary schooling, etc.

 Field Trips & Special Events: Field trips will be every Thursday afternoon.
 Each year has 2 field trips each.
 The years staying on campus will be joining teachers for a hands-on activity that coincides with their classes.